 If you have a criminal or drunk driving charge and have served in the United States Armed Forces, you may be eligible for programs that will keep your record clear of convictions.
 By contacting an attorney that understands the programs available for our military, you have the best chances of avoiding a criminal conviction.
-Contact us today to discuss your options at your free consultation.
+Contact us today to discuss your options at your free appointment.

 The military diversion program under California Penal Code section 1001.80 creates process whereby active military or veterans can apply for a pre-plea diversion.
 The purpose of military diversion is to help those you are serving, or have served, in the armed forces to have an alternative to a criminal conviction.
 Further, the veteran does not require an honorable discharge to be eligible for the diversion program.